 Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results CC6.1.6 Administrative access privileges to the in-scope systems are restricted to user accounts accessible by authorized engineering and development personnel.
 Inspected the listing of administrator user accounts for the in-scope systems with the assistance of the IT associate to determine that administrative access privileges to the in-scope systems were restricted to user accounts accessible by authorized engineering and development personnel.
 No exceptions noted.
 CC6.1.7 Passwords are stored in an encrypted format.
 Inspected the password encryption configurations to determine that passwords were stored in an encrypted format.
 No exceptions noted.
 CC6.1.8 Firewalls are in place to filter unauthorized inbound and outbound network traffic from the Internet and are configured to deny any type of network connection that is not explicitly authorized by a rule.
-Inspected the firewall ruleset / access control list to determine that firewalls were in place to filter unauthorized inbound and outbound network traffic from the Internet and configured to deny any type of network connection that was not explicitly authorized by a rule.
-No exceptions noted. g controls that ensure logical access is managed for its cloud hosting serv external user o issuing system credentials and grar s whose access is administered by th credentials are removed when user ac e entity.
-For those users whose acce CC6.2.1 Documented policies are in place to guide personnel in the provisioning, modification, and revocation of user access permissions, and the periodic access revalidation processes.
-Inspected the logical access policies to determine that documented policies were in place to guide personnel in the provisioning, modification, and revocation of user access permissions, and the periodic access revalidation processes.
+Inspected the firewall ruleset configurations to determine that firewalls were in place to filter unauthorized inbound and outbound network traffic from the Internet and configured to deny any type of network connection that was not explicitly authorized by a rule.
 No exceptions noted.
+CSOC-1 g controls that ensure logical access is managed for its cloud hosting serv and external r to issuing system credentials and grausers whose access is administered becredentials are removed when user access is administered becredentials are removed when user access and the set accesses accesses and the set accesses accesses accesses and the set accesses acce by the entity.
+For those users whose a CC6.2.1 Documented policies are in place to guide personnel in the provisioning, modification, and revocation of user access permissions, and the periodic access revalidation processes.
+Inspected the access control policy to determine that documented policies were in place to guide personnel in the provisioning, modification, and revocation of user access permissions, and the periodic access revalidation processes.
+No exceptions noted.
 CC6.2.2 User access requests are documented and require manager approval.
-Inspected the user access request form for a sample of access requests to in-scope systems received and processed during the period to determine that each access request sampled was documented and approved by a manager.
+Inspected the access request form for a sample of user access requests to in-scope systems during the period to determine that each access request sampled was documented and approved by a manager.
 No exceptions noted.
 CC6.2.3 Revocation requests are completed, and access is revoked for employees as a component of the termination process.
-Inspected the termination form for a sample of employees terminated during the period to determine that revocation requests were completed for each employee sampled.
+Inspected the termination form for a sample of employees terminated during the period to determine that revocation requests were completed as a component of the termination process for each employee sampled.
 No exceptions noted.